GoogleCloudPlatform/document-ai-samples/.github/CONTRIBUTING.md

     For Python, use [black](https://GitHub.com/psf/black) to format your code.
     Linting checks with flake8, isort, pylint, and mypy will also be performed.

+    1. Before submitting for review, create your Pull Request as a draft so that the linter can run before alerting reviewers.

+    1. Alternatively, you can run super-linter locally using the following commands

+      ```sh
+      docker pull github/super-linter:slim-v4
+      docker run --rm \
+      -e RUN_LOCAL=true \
+      --env-file ".github/super-linter.env" \
+      -v "$PWD":/tmp/lint github/super-linter:slim-v4
+      ```

 1. [non-community samples only] Setup testing and GitHub Actions

     This step is not required for samples located in the `community` folder.
 All